FrodeSolheim/fs-uae/docs/macos.md

 You can specify this in FS-UAE Launcher Settings: Advanced Settings.
 Remember to write it as shown above in all caps.

+## Input monitoring

+In order to see individual mouse devices, you may have to go to Preferences -> Security & Privacy -> Input Monitoring, and allow access for FS-UAE, FS-UAE Launcher and FS-UAE Arcade.